 This coalition is a group of community members that have been impacted by or are concerned about substance abuse or mental health and want to improve our community’s quality of life.
 The coalition members work together on strategies to help prevent young people from ever trying or misusing drugs.
 It also works to create a community that helps support people who do have a substance use disorder or suffer from mental illness in staying safe, getting treatment, and maintaining their recovery.

-Substance use and misuse as well as mental health There are currently 5 workgroups involved with the Substance Abuse and Mental Health Coalition.
+Substance use and misuse as well as mental health There are currently 5 workgroups involved with the Substance Abuse and

 - Suicide Prevention- A workgroup that focuses on the Zero Suicide Initiative which targets systems within the community to eliminate suicide.
-This movement takes a hostile implementation to impact a multitude of organizational systems including, clinical and behavioral health care, schools, public health departments, first responders, and law enforcement systems among others.
-It’s a specific set of strategies and tolls that operates under the foundation belief that suicide deaths are preventable.
+This movement takes a holistic implementation to impact a multitude of organizational systems including, clinical and behavioral health care, schools, public health departments, first responders, and law enforcement systems among others.
+It’s a specific set of strategies that operates under the foundation belief that suicide deaths are preventable.

 - Access to Resources- This workgroup’s mission is to make accessing and maneuvering through the various substance abuse and mental health resources and services within our community an easier, more effective, and more personal experience.
 Our goal is to ensure a full continuum of care by assessing gaps in care, utilizing warm hand off referrals, and through peer to peer support provided by recovery coaches.